LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2023-04-01-Ethics-of-Language-Technology.md

 - Look into Oppenheimer reasoning for making the atomic bomb
 - Look into Microsoft’s Tay chatbot as a case study of bad NLP
+- Geffory Hinton's leave from Google due to AI Concerns
+- Chomskys Open letter about what AI lacks

 <h3>References And Resources</h3>